OPEN-NEXT/OKH-LOSH/Wikibase_Qs.md

 - Which modules/components have been used in various modules?
 - Which modules/components are available matching my software requirements? (e.g. specific CAD software)
 - How many parts (self-designed, standard, proprietary, total) are involved in a specific OSH Module?
+- Let's draw a new module into a given assembly:
+  - are licenses compatible?
+Any new legal consequences for me now?
+  - any new software required for modifications?
+  - What can I expect from this module?
+How reliable/open is it? (see #14)

 ## Question Pool / longlist